-The ordinary hours of work, excluding meal breaks will be an average of thirty-two and one half (32.5) hours in any week over a four (4) week cycle with no more than eight (8) hours worked on any day.
-The ordinary hours of work must be worked between 6am and 6pm Monday to Friday.
+The ordinary hours of work will be an average of seventy six (76) hours per fortnight with no more than ten (10) hours on any day.
+The ordinary hours of work must be worked between the hours of 5am and 8pm Monday to Friday.

-If an employee works ordinary hours outside 6.00am and 6.00pm, the employee will be paid a fifteen percent (15%) loading on all ordinary hours worked.
+If an employee works ordinary hours outside 5.00am and 8.00pm, the employee will be paid a fifteen percent (15%) loading on all ordinary hours worked.